 Five years ago In Poland, community energy was mentioned by a few mainly international organizations that knew examples from Europe.
 The idea was not present in the main public discourse.
 The first “Our Energy“ („Nasza Energia”) cooperative was not able to convince people to join.

 When in 2016 we promoted a crowdfunding campaign in Poland, we knocked on different doors and talked to different people.
 Although it didn’t bring any measurable results at that time, the idea of cooperativeism started to budge.
-In the course of production, which we decided to carry out on our own, we saw how the law is slowly beginning to change in Poland, and it is beginning to talk more and more about cooperatives and community energy.
+In the course of production, which we decided to carry out on our own, and still lobbying in different places, we saw how the law is slowly beginning to change in Poland, and it is beginning to talk more and more about cooperatives and community energy.

-And now Adam Dzienis, the film’s producer and director, is invited to one of the biggest Congresses of dispersed energy “II Forum Energetyki Rozproszonej” at AGH (Academy of Mining and Metallurgy), where leading politicians together with experts and local activists.
+And now Adam Dzienis, the film’s producer and director, is invited to one of the biggest Congresses of dispersed energy, where meeting leading politicians together with experts and local activists.

 Recording of the Conference can be viewed in Polish on Youtube. https://www.youtube.com/watch?v=SKcDYSL5EnI